open-sauced/ai/README.md

 We have a commit utility called [@open-sauced/conventional-commit](https://github.com/open-sauced/conventional-commit) that helps you write your commits in a way that is easy to understand and process by others.

+## 🚀 Releases

+We use our own [configuration for semantic-release](https://github.com/open-sauced/release).
+This allows us to automatically generate changelogs and releases for our projects based on the commit messages.

+The `beta` branch is the default branch.
+We squash & merge PRs to the `beta` branch.
+We never commit directly to `main`.

+A merge to `beta` will trigger a beta release.
+A merge to `main` will trigger a full release.

+Make sure to checkout the beta branch for the latest changes, and follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification when writing commit messages.

 ## 🍕 Community

 Got Questions?
 Join the conversation in our [Discord](https://discord.gg/U2peSNf23P).